w3c/cg-program/transfer-considerations.md

 See also the AB [Priority Project on Incubation](https://www.w3.org/wiki/AB/2024_Priorities#Incubation) & [white paper on incubation (Member-only)](https://github.com/w3c/AB-memberonly/blob/main/documents/Incubation.md), [Recommendation Track Readiness Best Practices](https://www.w3.org/guide/standards-track/), and the existing [CG transition guide](https://www.w3.org/guide/process/cg-transition.html).

+In the future we may turn this into a checklist to be completed as input from CG Chairs to a conversation with staff.

 ## Introduction

 It is a goal of the Community Group program that specifications with traction advance to a standardization process, either within W3C or another SDO.
 The W3C staff seeks to support Community Groups as soon as they begin to contemplate standardization.
 We document here common questions and considerations when transferring a CG Specification for standardization.